krishnap25/tRFA/README.md

-**Installing PyTorch:** Instructions to install a PyTorch compatible with the CUDA on your GPUs can be found [here](https://pytorch.org/get-started/locally/).
+**Installing PyTorch:** Instructions to install a PyTorch compatible with the CUDA on your GPUs (or without GPUs) can be found [here](https://pytorch.org/get-started/locally/).
-Note that PyTorch can be installed without GPU support, and can be used to reproduce experiments from the paper.
-However, for speed of execution, it is highly recommended to enable GPU support for the neural network experiments on datasets EMNIST and Shakespeare.

-The primary dependencies are PyTorch, Numpy, Scipy, Pillow and Pandas.
-The code has been tested on Ubuntu 18.04.

 Data Setup